Carcass (band): Torn Arteries (2019–present)

-On 18 June 2021, "Kelly's Meat Emporium" was released as the lead single from Torn Arteries; on the same day, it was announced that the album would be released on 17 September 2021, just eight years following the release of its predecessor Surgical Steel.
-In order to promote the album, Carcass embarked on their North American spring 2022 headlining tour, first in six years, with support from Immolation and Creeping Death.
-They also supported Arch Enemy and Behemoth on their co-headlining European tour in the fall of 2022, and later supported Amon Amarth on their Great Heathen Army North American tour.
-Touring in support of Torn Arteries continued within the next two years, including a North American tour in the spring of 2023 with Sacred Reich, Municipal Waste and Creeping Death, and tours of Japan and Australia in early 2024, a tour of the latter country included support from The Black Dahlia Murder.
-The band also supported Hatebreed on their 30th anniversary celebration tour in the fall of 2024.
+On 18 June 2021, "Kelly's Meat Emporium" was released as the lead single from Torn Arteries.
+On the same day, it was announced that the album would be released on 17 September 2021, eight years following the release of its predecessor, Surgical Steel.
+To promote the album, Carcass embarked on their North American spring 2022 headlining tour, first in six years, with support from Immolation and Creeping Death.
+They supported Arch Enemy and Behemoth on their co-headlining European tour in the fall of 2022, and later supported Amon Amarth on their Great Heathen Army North American tour.
+Touring in support of Torn Arteries continued within the next two years, including a North American tour in the spring of 2023 with Sacred Reich, Municipal Waste and Creeping Death, and tours of Japan and Australia in early 2024.
+A tour of the latter country included support from The Black Dahlia Murder.
+The band supported Hatebreed on their 30th anniversary celebration tour in the fall of 2024.

 When asked in March 2024 if Carcass have started working on their next album yet, Steer said, "Not at the moment.
 I mean, as far as the eye can see, we've just got tours, dates, festivals.
 That would pretty much take us up towards the end of the year.
 And then beyond that, yeah, this is something that would just have to be kind of, in some way, discussed between the various bandmembers, because we had a similar situation after we released Surgical Steel.
 We got deep into touring, and after a couple of years, I think one or two of us thought, 'Well, maybe now we should start gradually working on some new material,' but then you discover not everybody's on the same page.
 So you go back and do another year or two of touring, and then before you know it, half a decade's gone.
 So I'm kind of hoping we don't mimic that situation too closely, because five years is a hell of a lot of time [between albums].
 But, yeah, we've got to be at a point where everyone wants to record.
 So, if and when that time comes around, great.
 But it doesn't feel like it's particularly close right now."

+Carcass were confirmed to be performing at the 2026 Sonic Temple music festival in Columbus, Ohio.
+The band were also confirmed to be making an appearance at Welcome to Rockville, which took place in Daytona Beach, Florida in May 2026.